 Go and have a look at the libraries/AP_HAL/examples/UART_test example sketch.
 It prints a hello message to the 1st 5 UARTs.
 Try it on your board and see if you can get all the outputs displaying using a USB serial adapter.
 Try changing the baudrate in the sketch.

 Historically, In addition to the basic 5 UARTs there was an additional debug console available on some platforms.
 Recently debug console is directed to USB.
-On SITL debug is directed to terminal running SITL, while USB is directed to port 5760 by default.
+On SITL, debug is directed to a terminal, while USB is directed to port 5760 by default.

 You can also use hal.console->printf() to specify USB port.

 Every UART has a number of basic IO functions available.
 The key functions are: